 Valentine's Day traditions in Germany and around the world

-Valentine's Day in Germany
+How to celebrate Valentine’s Day in Germany

 Indeed, a 2018 survey by Statista found that just one in two Germans were planning on giving a special something to their loved one on February 14.

-Little pigs holding flowers or four-leaf clovers or sometimes (shield your eyes, children!) reclining provocatively on chocolate hearts are often exchanged between courting couples.
+Little pigs holding flowers or four-leaf clovers, or sometimes (shield your eyes, children!) reclining provocatively on chocolate hearts, are often exchanged between courting couples.
 The heart-shaped, decorated gingerbread cookies that grace many-a Christmas market are also a popular Valentine's gift.

 Valentine’s Day traditions around the world

 So, there you have it: Germany has marzipan pigs and gingerbread hearts.
 How does this compare to the rest of the world?
 Here are some countries that have managed to add their own flair to February 14.

 These days, the Netherlands roughly copies the American example of Valentine’s Day, and it is not a very popular occasion.
 In attempts to make the date gain popularity around the 70s, it was promoted with a somewhat different identity.

 Driven by the need to push flower sales, companies promoted Valentine’s Day in the Netherlands as more of a day of friendship.
 Special appreciation was given to road workers, public transport chauffeurs and politicians, rather than to partners.
 People were urged to use the day to thank friends and colleagues for their care.

 In Japan, Valentine’s Day is a beloved tradition with its own interpretation.
 On February 14, women give chocolates to men, but not the other way around.
 Although love is a strong theme in this giving-ceremony, and crushes are definitely approached, male acquaintances such as co-workers or teammates will often be given chocolates as well.
 These are called giri-choco, or obligation chocolates.